-What ‘victory’ looks like: A journey through shattered Syria
+What ‘victory’ looks like: a journey through shattered Syria

 The minders were eager to show us that life was returning to normal.
 This was simple enough in Damascus, which had largely avoided physical damage.

-Two minutes into our drive from Damascus to Douma, however, the scene outside our car window switched abruptly from a city in motion to a field of inert gray rubble.
-It seemed to go on for miles, the cigarette ash of the war: apartment buildings that resembled open-air parking garages, doorways spewing gray dust, minarets sticking akimbo out of the wreckage.
+Two minutes into our drive from Damascus to Douma, however, the scene outside our car window switched abruptly from a city in motion to a field of inert grey rubble.
+It seemed to go on for miles, the cigarette ash of the war: apartment buildings that resembled open-air parking garages, doorways spewing grey dust, minarets sticking akimbo out of the wreckage like half-melted candles in a cake.

+The destruction had a bleak sameness to it, the warplanes and artillery having obliterated all but a few fingerholds of humanity.
+It made it easy to forget that this hadn’t always been rubble — that these had once been homes.

 In Douma, the downtown souk had a slow-but-steady trickle of customers looking for fruit and cut-rate housewares.
 But more than a year after the government broke the rebel hold there with a siege that reduced people to eating grass, much of the city remained nearly uninhabitable.

+You could tell where people had started moving back in, essentially camping amid hills of rubble, by the dirty tarps that served as walls for apartments that no longer had them.

 On one block, blackened chandeliers visible through huge gashes in one building mutely testified to Douma’s broken middle class.
-One of the children playing outside led us upstairs to meet her grandparents, Ali Hamoud Tohme and his wife, known as Um Fares.
+One of the children playing outside led us upstairs to meet her grandparents, Ali Hamoud Tohme and his wife, Um Fares.
+In Arab tradition, many women are known as “Um,” or “mother of” their eldest son, while men often go by “Abu,” or “father of.”
+Most people were cautious about giving us their full names.

 By the time they returned, 20 family members had died.
 She and her husband were raising 11 orphaned grandchildren in a largely abandoned building.